 Impact Aid is a federal education program that reimburses school districts for lost tax revenue and additional costs due to the presence of nontaxable federal land, including military installations, Indian trust and treaty lands, federal low-income housing, national laboratories, and other federal properties.
 Since most public school districts rely on local taxes for funding, districts containing federal property can face significant financial challenges.
 Impact Aid funding can be used to meet any general fund need, including staffing, mental health services, technology and transportation, benefiting all students.
 Despite its importance, Impact Aid has not been fully funded in decades.
-To ensure Impact Aid fulfills its purpose, in 2025 NAFIS is advocating to:
+To ensure Impact Aid fulfills its purpose, in 2026 NAFIS is advocating to:

-Increase funding for Impact Aid for FY 2025 and FY 2026
+Increase funding for Impact Aid

 With schools facing many challenges, including the need for facilities upgrades, teacher recruitment and retention issues, and recent funding cuts, Impact Aid is more crucial than ever.
 Additional funds are essential to make certain that federally impacted school districts have the resources they need to provide a quality education.